ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `collector_hpke_config` (`HpkeConfig`): The {{!HPKE=RFC9180}} configuration of
   the Collector (described in {{hpke-config}}); see {{compliance}} for information about the HPKE configuration algorithms.
-* `vdaf_verify_key` (opaque byte string): The VDAF verification key shared by the Aggregators.
+* `vdaf_verify_key` (opaque byte string): The VDAF verification key (or keys) shared by the Aggregators.
 This key is used in the aggregation interaction ({{aggregate-flow}}).
 The security requirements are described in
   {{verification-key}}.